Insulin: What school staff need to know

 3. The pump will calculate the amount of insulin to be given.
 Press the appropriate button to accept and deliver the bolus (dose).

-Insulin via injection (pen or syringe)
+Insulin via injection (pen)

 Refer to the student’s Individual Care Plan for details.
 In general, parents will send food that is clearly labeled with the amount of carbohydrates, and an appropriate tool to help designated staff select the appropriate dose based on the student’s BG.
 A second adult should double-check the dose before delivering it.